 Sodium Hyaluronate Vs. Hyaluronic Acid: Understanding The Differences

 The molecular weight of sodium hyaluronate is lower than that of hyaluronic acid.
-That is why it can easily penetrate the epidermis (the skin’s top layer) and improve the skin hydration levels from within.
+That is why it can easily penetrate the epidermis (the skin’s top layer) and improve the skin hydration by pumping more water into the skin.

 However, hyaluronic acid is a macromolecule and cannot penetrate the skin.
-It sits on the skin surface and minimizes water loss to help retain skin moisture.
+It sits on the skin surface.
+It forms a protective layer and minimizes water loss to help retain skin moisture.

 Moreover, sodium hyaluronate is often engineered and extracted in laboratories.
 As a result, scientists can increase its stability and minimize the chances of oxidization.
 These are the reasons sodium hyaluronate is a widely preferred ingredient.